 - IELTS (International English Language Test System): Scores of 5.5 or higher on the Academic Test are required.

 Applicants who have recently completed two or more years of study in an English-speaking country are exempt from this requirement.

 - Three letters of recommendation commenting on the applicant’s personal character and qualifications for independent study, including intellectual ability, research potential and scientific motivation.

 - Statement of purpose (plan, including research interests and reason for graduate study).

-- A student with only a B.S. degree and less than five years’ relevant post-graduate work experience prior to the date of application will enroll the program first as an M.S. student in the School of Life Science of NTNU and Department of Life Science of THU.
-These students must subsequently submit an application for “Direct Admission into the Doctoral Program” to complete their entrance to the TIGP Biodiversity PhD Program and must obtain a minimum of 30 credits for graduation (for enrolled before 2020; 18 credits for enrolled in and after 2020).
+- A student with only a B.S. degree and less than five years’ relevant post-graduate work experience prior to the date of application will enroll the program first as an M.S. student in the School of Life Science of NTNU.
+NTNU students must subsequently submit an application for “Direct Admission into the Doctoral Program” to complete their entrance to the TIGP Biodiversity PhD Program and must obtain a minimum of 18 credits for graduation.
 Students with an M.S. degree or who have worked in a related research field for at least five years after obtaining a B.S. degree need a minimum of 18 credits for graduation.
 (NTNU and THU reserves the right to make the final decision on the student’s qualification.)

 For online application to the TIGP, please proceed to TIGP ONLINE APPLICATION The application materials submitted for evaluation will not be returned to the applicants under any circumstances.